VivekYadavOnGit/Smart-AI-Trip-Planner/README.md

-# 🌐 Smart AI Trip Planner
+# 🌐 Planora - Smart AI Trip Planner

 **Smart AI Trip Planner** is an intelligent travel planning web application that leverages AI to generate personalized travel itineraries, budget suggestions, and destination highlights.
 It helps users discover new places, plan day-wise trips, and get travel tips — all in one place, just by chatting with the smart AI assistant.